Monterey Institute of International Studies at Soka University of America: The Creation of the Monterey Institute of Foreign Studies (1953-1955)

+The Countess of Kinnoull, who had been a spy during World War II, provided much financial backing for the Institute's initial programs.

-Frank Elton was a South-African-born British diplomat living in Carmel Valley, involved with the British General Consulate in San Francisco.
-He was also involved in managing the San Francisco chapter of the World Affairs Council, until he oversaw the establishment in 1955 of an entirely new chapter of the organization responsible for the Monterey Bay Area.
-His position as the head of the British Economic Service in San Francisco allowed the Institute to quickly develop a connection into the business world.
-He became an educator at MIFS while simultaneously serving as the President of the British American Council for Economic Affairs in San Francisco, and hanging out in elite Men's Clubs in that city.
+Frank Elton was a South-African-born British diplomat living in Carmel Valley, associated with the British General Consulate in San Francisco.
+He was also involved in managing the San Francisco chapter of the World Affairs Council, until he oversaw the 1955 establishment of a new chapter of the organization in the Monterey Bay Area.
+His position as head of the British Economic Service in San Francisco allowed the Institute to quickly develop a connection with the business world.
+He became an educator at MIFS while also serving as president of the British-American Council for Economic Affairs in San Francisco and participating in elite men's clubs in that city.

-Although Morrow and Elton had helped with large donations to the school, two people who served as the primary financial backers of the institute were the Countess of Kinnoull and Noël Sullivan.
-Kinnoull had been heavily involved in the Catholic Nationalist movement during the Spanish Civil War, being the official press photographer not only for the Vatican, but for Francisco Franco himself.
-She had spied on communists in France for MI6 shortly before fleeing the country in 1940, settling in the United States and becoming a large philanthropic donor throughout the area of Monterey and Carmel.
-Speaking several languages herself, she was keen on seeing California becoming an epicenter of civilian language instruction.
-Sullivan, who had also established the Carmel Music Society, died of a heart attack only roughly a year into the success of the first program.
+Though Morrow and Elton had mad large donations to the Institute, two primary financial backers were the Countess of Kinnoull and Noël Sullivan.
+Kinnoull had been involved in the Catholic Nationalist movement during the Spanish Civil War as the official press photographer for the Vatican and for Francisco Franco.
+She had spied on communists in France for MI6 shortly before fleeing the country in 1940, settling in the United States, and becoming a large philanthropic donor throughout the area of Monterey and Carmel.
+Speaking several languages herself, she was keen on seeing California become a center of civilian language instruction.
+Sullivan, who had also established the Carmel Music Society, died of a heart attack about a year into the success of its first program.

-The primary desire of the founders was to create a spinoff of the kinds of language instructions that were being taught at the Presidio, but for a civilian set of students, with a different style of language immersion than any other program before it.
+The primary desire of the Institute's founders was to create a spinoff of the kinds of language instruction at the Presidio, but for civilian students, with a different style of language immersion than any other program's.
 They did not want the program to be one where "the book is on the table."